burak-kara/github-actions/readme.md

 # Actions and Workflows

-This repository contains a collection of actions and workflows that can be used in your GitHub Actions workflows.
+This repository contains a collection of actions and workflows that can be used in your GitHub Actions and Workflows.
 It tests, builds and create pull request the project while notifying your Slack channel after each action (e.g., test, build, create PR) with its status (e.g., success, fail).